azat-co/fullstack-javascript/chapter1/chapter1.md

 console.log(typeof a) // number
 ```

-Here are
-some of the special types used in JS:
+Here are some of the special types used in JS:

--   NaN: Not a number
+-   `NaN`: Not a number
--   null: Null, nada, zip
+-   `null`: Null, nada, zip
--   undefined: Undeclared variable
+-   `undefined`: Undeclared variable
--   function: Function
+-   `function`: Function

 ### JSON

-The JSON library allows us to parse and serialize JavaScript objects; for example, we can take a valid JSON string, convert it to JS object, add a new field `c` and then convert the object back into the string and pretty string (with spaces and new lines):
+The JSON library allows us to parse and serialize JavaScript objects; for example, we can take a valid JSON string, convert it to a JS object, add a new field `c`, and then convert the object back into the string `stringObj2` and a pretty string `stringObj3` (with spaces and new lines):

 ```js
 const stringObj = '{"a": 1, "b": "hi"}'